joelspadin/pyvswhere/README.md

 # Python vswhere

-This module provides an interface to Microsoft's Visual Studio locator too, [vswhere](https://github.com/Microsoft/vswhere).
+This module provides an interface to Microsoft's Visual Studio locator tool, [vswhere](https://github.com/Microsoft/vswhere).

 If Visual Studio 15.2 or later has been installed, this will use the vswhere